 Check the platform's label.
 Platform AI labels are unreliable but not useless.
 A missing label does not mean the video is real.
 A present label does mean the platform detected AI involvement at some point in the production chain.

 Report it.
 On TikTok, the report category "Misleading content" covers synthetic media.
 On Instagram, use "False information."
-Reporting does not guarantee removal but it contributes to platform enforcement data.
+Reporting does not guarantee removal, but it contributes to platform enforcement data and helps surface the content to reviewers.
+The full reporting sequence, including what to do before you report and how to document content before it disappears, is in how to report a deepfake on TikTok or Instagram.

 Related Posts